Realkayzee/celoUUPSTutorial/README.md

 });

 ```
-Since we have our script fully written, we need to paste this command below in our terminal
+Since we have our script fully written, we need to paste this command below in our terminal:
 > npx hardhat run scripts/deploy.ts --network alfajores

 **Note:** You must have test celo in your metamask wallet, before this operation can be succesful.
 You can get a test celo [here](https://faucet.celo.org/).

-You should have something like what I have below
+You should have something like what I have below:

 ![](https://i.imgur.com/Pt9Wp70.png)

-### STEP 4 - Interacting with our deployed Contract
+### **STEP 4** - Interacting with our deployed Contract:

 We need to checkup our deployed contract on celo testnet explorer [here](https://alfajores.celoscan.io/) to confirm our deployment.
 ![](https://i.imgur.com/RACLxV5.png)

-After deployment has been confirmed, it is necessary for us to verify, so we can interact on the explorer and make our deployment readable to others.
+After deployment is confirmed, it is necessary for us to verify, so that we can interact on the explorer and make our deployment readable to others.

-To verify, click on the contract tab and open the link to *verify and publish* as shown below
+To verify, click on the contract tab and open the link to *verify and publish* as shown below:

 ![](https://i.imgur.com/N7yLCvP.png)

 Follow the procedures to verify (It's straight forward by following the guildlines).
 Verify both the implementation/logic contract (celoBank contract) and the proxy contract deployment.

-When you are done with the proxy contract verification, you should see something like this below.
+When you are done with the proxy contract verification, you should see something like this below:
 ![](https://i.imgur.com/MBzUcM6.png)

-select more options and make the explorer see it as a proxy contract.
-At the end it should look like what we have below.
+Select more options & make the explorer see it as a proxy contract.
+At the end it should look like what we have below:

 ![](https://i.imgur.com/6EMTQan.png)

-One thing you will notice is that we now have all functions available on our implementation contract here, even thought those functions are not written in our *proxy.sol*. changing the implementation contract address to a new contract address will change the available functions in proxy with a persistent storage.
+One thing you will notice is that we now have all the functions available on our implementation contract here, even though those functions aren't written in our *proxy.sol*. changing the implementation contract address to a new contract address will change the available functions in proxy with a persistent storage.

 Let's interact with our deployed proxy by depositing some celo and view the user balance after.
 - we connect our explorer to our wallet